In 2022, we eliminated over $15 million of client debt!

 They don’t have to worry about having all the documents necessary to win.
 If you are in court, they can “prove up” their case out of your mouth!
 They only need to ask you two questions: 1) Did you have the account? and 2) Did you pay it?
 With an experienced attorney on your side, its way harder for them than that!

-Doing it yourself will mean hour & hours of your time learning the court system and what to file.
-The court is a heavily process driven system and judges have no patience on these “smaller” and “simpler” cases for them.
-Many people come to us who started the defense themselves only figure out hiring us was the way to go.
+Doing it yourself will mean hours & hours of your time learning the court system and what to file.
+The court is a heavily process driven system and judges have no patience for these “smaller” and “simpler” cases.
+Many people come to us who started the defense themselves only to figure out hiring us was the way to go.